NaturalGIS/mapping_ecosystem_services/README.md

 Parcel with id 1124 (class 3.2) contributes to parcels with id 809 and 818 (class 2.4).

-None of the parcels with classes 3.1/3.2 contributes in value to the parcel with id 839 (class 2.4) because the latter is behind the analysis distance.
+None of the parcels with classes 3.1/3.2 contributes in value to the parcel with id 839 (class 2.4) because the latter is farther than the analysis distance.

 **Requirements:**